Search for dark matter Particles via Invisible Decays in ${}^{46}$Sc Nuclear $\gamma$ Cascades with a CsI(Tl) Detector: Introduction

 Light, weakly coupled particles below the MeV scale arise naturally in many extensions of the Standard Model and are compelling dark-sector candidates, either as dark matter itself or as mediators of its interactions.
 They also appear in solutions to the strong CP problem~\cite{PhysRevD.16.1791, Weinberg1978,Wilczek1978}, the gauge hierarchy problem~\cite{Graham_2015}, and the cosmological constant problem~\cite{Graham2019}, and have been invoked in astrophysical contexts such as stellar energy transport and supernova shock revival~\cite{Mori:2021pcv}.
 While astrophysical and cosmological observations place strong bounds on these particles, the limits are highly model-dependent and can be evaded with modest theoretical modifications.
 These considerations highlight the importance of laboratory-based searches with controlled systematics to provide robust and complementary probes of light, weakly coupled particles.

-In this work, we present a high-statistic, laboratory-based search for rare invisible decay channels in the well-identified nuclear gamma cascades.
+In this work, we present a high-statistic, laboratory-based search for rare invisible decay channels in well-identified nuclear $\gamma$ cascades.
 The experiment employs a ${}^{46}$Sc radioactive source placed at the center of a $\sim 100$ kg CsI(Tl) scintillator array.
-When a radioactive source is placed within a hermetically sealed detector, its decay products can be precisely identified/measured on an event-by-event basis.
-Any deviation from the expected photon count indicates a possible invisible decay channel.
-Specifically, ${}^{46}$Sc undergoes $\beta$ decay to an excited ${}^{46}$Ti nucleus, which then emits two successive $\gamma$ rays of 1120~keV and 889~keV before reaching its ground state.
-In the analysis, one of these photons is used as a tag while the other is searched for; the absence of the latter may signal the conversion of a photon into a dark-sector particle.

-By exploiting coincidence tagging of the 1120~keV gamma line and searching for the associated 889~keV photon, the setup is designed to identify missing gamma events that may signal the conversion of a photon into a hidden-sector particle such as an axion-like particle, dark photon, or scalar mediator.
+By exploiting coincidence tagging of the 1120~keV $\gamma$ line and searching for the associated 889~keV photon, the setup is designed to identify missing $\gamma$ events that may signal the conversion of a photon into a hidden-sector particle such as an axion-like particle, dark photon, or scalar mediator.
 Through dedicated simulations, careful control of detector containment, and extensive background characterization using passive shielding and active vetoes, this work demonstrates the feasibility of probing rare processes in a controlled environment and sets the stage for next-generation ton-scale experiments with improved containment and sensitivity.

+This paper is organized as follows.
+Section~2 presents the theoretical framework, encompassing the production of axions and axion-like particles (ALPs) from radioactive nuclear transitions, the resulting missing-$\gamma$ probability in the detector, and the overall sensitivity of the search.
+Section~3 describes the experimental setup, including the choice of radioactive source, detector assembly, passive and active shielding, and detector stability and characterization.
+Section~4 discusses the background sources relevant to the missing-$\gamma$ signal and quantifies their contributions.
+Section~5 presents the preliminary analysis performed with a $^{22}$Na source, followed by the missing-$\gamma$ signal extraction with the $^{46}$Sc source and the associated statistical and systematic uncertainties.
+Section~6 summarizes the exclusion limits obtained for various dark-sector candidates, including axions and axion-like particles, dark scalars, dark photons, and milli-charged particles, and outlines potential upgrades and future improvements to extend the sensitivity to previously unexplored regions of parameter space.